 Carver Amps Meet the Challenges

-The first magazine to accept his challenge was The Audio Critic.
+In order to get his Carver amplifiers for sale, the first magazine to accept his challenge was The Audio Critic.
 They asked him to reproduce the sound of a Mark Levinson amplifier, the ML-2.
 He was able to do this with almost immediately and then marketed his end product under Carver Amplifiers as the M1.5t where the t representing transfer function modified.
 The Audio Critic was not the last to take up his challenge.
 The second that came up to him was the Stereophile magazine, in 1985.
 They challenged him to reproduce the quality of a Premium-Five, a Conrad-Johnson amplifier.
 At the time, this amplifier was regarded as one of the most prestigious and highly respected optimal-performance audio equipment in the market and was sold at an incredibly high price of $12,000.
 Nevertheless he was able to create his own amplifier within 48 hours.
 Not a single audio testing employee from Stereophile had been able to distinguish his amplifier from their own Conrad-Johnson amplifier during blind tests that were conducted in their own audio room utilizing their own equipment.
 Bob Carver and his amplifiers won hands down.

 Critics bombed his success though since he marketed his amplifiers as transfer function amplifiers yet they failed to see the true purpose of the challenge; that any amplifier’s sound and quality could be replicated, given the right time and equipment.
 To prove his point he moved away from his M-series and produced the Silver Seven.
-This amplifier was the most expensive unit in his lineup of marketed consumer products and it was a commercial reproduction of all the audio qualities of his t-marketed amplifiers.
+Of all the Carver amplifiers for sale, his amplifier was the most expensive unit in his lineup of marketed consumer products and it was a commercial reproduction of all the audio qualities of his t-marketed amplifiers.
 Since then he went on to create the TFM amplifiers.
 The TFM amplifiers, such as the highly regarded TFM 55-x, were created not just for outdoor uses but also for home theater purposes and for optimal indoor audio experiences that other audio equipment could not replicate.
 In the market, only Carver Amplifiers took the concept of audio enhancement and introduced it to all sorts of entertainment medium.

 After introducing the TFM series Carver amps met a new lineup with the new Lightstar series.
 The first iteration only had a hundred units produced and is now considered a collector’s item.
 The Lightstar Reference is a reproduction of this and is now referred to as the baseline unit for the Lightstar units.
 A second lineup, the Lightstar 2.0, was later introduced to the market.
 It had the exact same audio quality of the prior unit but its new design and mechanical adjustments made it cost efficient and energy efficient, enabling the company to take off $1,800 from the price tag, making it highly accessible to the public.